pgutierrezcf/cognifit-sdk/README.md

         showResults: false,
         customCss: '',            // Url to custom css file.
         screensNotToShow: [],     // List of screens not to show after the session.
+        preferredMobileOrientation: '', // '' (empty), 'landscape' or 'portrait'.
+This applies only on mobile browsers or embedded webviews
         scale: 100,               // Default 800.
 Maximum value used to display values.
         listenEvents: true        // Default false.
 If true, events will be triggered during session life.
       }